 Reading Plus for School

 I’m going to start out by saying my issue is not with the Reading Plus program and its educational value.
-My issue is with how our Florida schools are using it and more specifically grading it, our at least our school here in my local area.
+My issue is with how our schools are using it and more specifically grading it, our at least our school here in my local area.

 This year my son’s middle school started using the Reading Plus system.
 The system’s purpose, of course, is to increase fluency in reading among other things.
 I took this from their site…

 The Reading Plus® system has achieved extensive, documented success in increasing scores on high-stakes standardized tests and in producing substantial gains in fluency and silent reading, comprehension, vocabulary, and overall reading proficiency for hundreds of students in Grade 3 through college.
 Our award-winning system is used in thousands of public and private elementary, secondary, and post-secondary schools. source: https://www.readingplus.com/about-us